furiousfungi/cybersecurity/README.md

-Access to this repository is strictly verboten without public authority
+Changes to this repository are strictly verboten without public authority